victorgomezdejuan/corporate-hotel-booking/README.md

 The four services are described below.
 The <?> indicates you can use whatever primitive or type you want.

-> [!NOTE]
-> Current status: Only Hotel Service was implemented so far.
 # Hotel Service

 Used by the hotel manager to define the types and number of rooms of each type the hotel has.
 It also can return hotel information given a hotel ID.